GOAL:

 OVERALL BENEFITS:

-• Providing a road map to districts to help determine what to focus on in their planning activities (eliminating the practice of reinventing the wheel each year)
+• Providing direction to districts to help determine what to focus on in their planning activities (eliminating the practice of reinventing the wheel each year)

 • Help create good habits in districts that can be built upon to create sustainable success